 The Town of Indian Trail is a beautiful place to live with three parks and miles of trails and walking paths to enjoy.
 And we want to keep IT that way!

-Spring Litter Sweep
+Fall Litter Sweep

-Time and Schedule:
+Date: Saturday, October 8 Time and Schedule:

 The Town is looking for 50 volunteers to help pick up litter that day.
 If you're interested, please sign up using our Volunteer Application Form.

 Volunteers will be broken down into teams and dispersed across Indian Trail to clean up litter along a few Indian Trail roads.
 Our hope is that with many hands, we are able to make a meaningful impact.
 The Town will supply the necessary equipment (bags, pickers, buckets, safety vests, etc.).

 Help us Keep IT Beautiful all year long by doing your part to prevent litter.

 You can take steps every day to help prevent litter on our roads and in our parks and streams.